 About Me in Your Home

 I'm Lauren Williams, Certified Professional Organizer®, the founder of Casual Uncluttering, and I can't imagine a better way for me to earn a living than as a Professional Organizer coming into your shelter to give you back your control, peace of mind, health and dignity.
+I've collaborated with clients in every room in a house, attic to basement, home office, home business, garage, shed, storage units and even a horse barn.
+I help with arts & crafts, paperwork, memorabilia, laundry, leftover microwaves in corners and I'm comfortable with many levels of disorganization.
+I also like kids, cats, dogs and more exotic pets!
+I've worked with over 300 clients to get their stuff sorted and systems in place for them to use, put away and find their items again OR let go whenever necessary.

 I've moved cross country three times - I understand disruption!

 I have a BA from Bryn Mawr College, and an MBA from Baruch College of the City University of New York.
 I can proudly claim a professional history in a variety of settings, from think tanks and small non-profits to large academic institutions.
 I've worked with nuns, doctors, lawyers and many other demanding specialists as well.
 I refined my organizing skills while subscription manager for scholarly publications, office and records manager for fundraising departments, senior administrator for a university dean - a jack-of-all-trades with a mind for details.
-I enjoy working around children, and will gladly make friends with the family pets.

 I've been the stay-at-home parent to a special-needs child, but we are fortunate that my young person has improved over time and I can now maintain my business.
 I am openly bisexual, out since 1982, and with equal pride, I can point to service to my community, at the Lesbian, Gay, Bisexual and Transgender Community Center of NYC, during Pride Parades and in membership in various queer organizations.
 I once founded a two-person company producing gay greeting cards, several years before they were fashionable.